The Chimeras: Legacy

 The twelve sonnets of The Chimeras are Nerval's most famous poems.
-With their focus on the beauty of words, and lasting resistance to critical interpretation, they can be seen as precursors to symbolism and the poetry of Stéphane Mallarmé.
+With their focus on the beauty of words, and lasting resistance to critical interpretation, they can be seen as precursors to Symbolism and the poetry of Stéphane Mallarmé.

+A phrase from El Desdichado (le prince d'Aquitaine à la tour abolie") is quoted by T.S.
+Eliot near the end of The Waste Land.